Universal Scene Description

 • Animating transforms: If a USD primitive has time-varying transform data, a Transform Cache constraint will be added to the imported Blender object.

-• Animating geometry: Animating mesh and curve geometry is supported by adding a Mesh Sequence Cache modifier to the imported data.
-Geometry attribute (USD Primvar) animation is currently supported only for Color Attributes and UVs.
-Note that USD file sequences (i.e. a unique file per frame) are not yet supported.
+• Animating geometry: Animated mesh, curve, and point cloud geometry is supported by adding a Mesh Sequence Cache modifier to the imported data.
+Geometry attribute (USD Primvar) animation is supported for all data types which have corresponding Blender equivalents.
+This includes colors, UVs, velocities, and other generic attribute data.
+Note that USD file sequences (i.e. a unique file per frame) are not supported.

 Materials